 Question 6 - The Working Group considers that DCUSA General Objective 1 and 2 , along with Charging Objective 2 are better facilitated by DCP 203; do you agree with this opinion?
 Please provide supporting comments on this and any other DCUSA General or Charging Objective you feel is impacted by DCP 203.

 An IDNO respondent explained that the current arrangements are a major issue for IDNOs/LDNOs.
-Some UMS customers are complaining of additional MPAN/administration charges for multiple MPANs.
+Some UMS Customers are complaining of additional MPAN/administration charges for multiple MPANs.
 This causes delays in highway adoption – an issue that the host DNOs do not experience.
 As a result it seriously impacts competition in connections – for what in reality is a very small amount of revenue (if revenue is recoverable in the first place – making reference to the MWh field in D0030 billing flows where much of the low LDNO consumption is not recorded in the 3-decimal place field of the flow).

 Therefore they believe DCUSA General Objective 2 and CDCM Charging Objective 2 are better facilitated.
-As this CP introduces a more efficient and economical billing process we believe it could be argued that General Objective 1 is also better facilitated.
+As this CP introduces a more efficient and economical billing process they believe it could be argued that General Objective 1 is also better facilitated.

 A DNO respondent noted that they agree with the Working Group that General Objectives 1 and 2 and Charging Objective 2 are better facilitated.
 However there is potential for a detrimental impact to Charging Objective 3 as the averaged discount factors lead to a loss in cost reflectivity.
 They would like the Working Group to consider whether the benefits of the change will make this loss in cost reflectivity justifiable.